MSc in Pharmacology

 *Previously known as the Cambridge Certificate of Advanced English or Cambridge English: Advanced (CAE)

 †Previously known as the Cambridge Certificate of Proficiency in English or Cambridge English: Proficiency (CPE)

 Your test must have been taken no more than two years before the start date of your course.
 Our Application Guide provides further information about the English language test requirement.

 If your ability to meet the entry requirements has been affected by the COVID-19 pandemic (eg you were awarded an unclassified/ungraded degree) or any other exceptional personal circumstance (eg other illness or bereavement), please refer to the guidance on extenuating circumstances in the Application Guide for information about how to declare this so that your application can be considered appropriately.

 You will need to register three referees who can give an informed view of your academic ability and suitability for the course.
 The How to apply section of this page provides details of the types of reference that are required in support of your application for this course and how these will be assessed.

 You will be required to supply supporting documents with your application, including an official transcript and a CV/résumé.
 The How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.

 Interviews are normally held as part of the admissions process.

-Applicants will be considered for interview.
-Shortlisting meetings are chaired by the Director of the MSc course and include a minimum of two members of the MSc Committee.
-You will be assessed on your academic results, enthusiasm, ability to solve a simple problem, and your academic references.
-Telephone or Skype interviews (with or without video) are normally held and will include at least two interviewers.
+Applicants will be shortlisted for a remote interview, which will be conducted by the Director of the MSc course and one member of the MSc Teaching Committee.
+You will be assessed on your academic results, enthusiasm, ability to solve a simple quantitative problem, and your academic references.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.